glor/node-clip/README.md

 | `use` | `Function(String|Object)` | Register a plugin to use in addition to default systems.
 The plugin must follow the [specification](./lib/systems/README.md). |
 | `noCache` | `[Clipboard] Function([String|String[]|Object filter], [Boolean force])` | Similar to `get` but does not use caching. |

-Instance of the `Clipboard` class provide the following properties:
+Instances of the `Clipboard` class provide the following properties:

 | Property | Type | Description |
 |---| --- | --- |